JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 0.3989422804014327
 ```

-The integral of the probability density function over all real numbers should equal one.
-We can check it numerically by discretizing the integral into a finite sum.
+The integral of the probability density function over the real line should equal one.
+We check it numerically by discretizing the integral into a finite sum.

 ```jldoctest structs_gauss
 julia> step = 0.01